 - 7. LinearMechanism states, if any, are initialized. - 8.
 Network connections are initialized.
-This means that the INITIAL block inside any NET\RECEIVE block that is a target of a NetCon object is called to initialize the states of the NetCon object. - 9.
-The INITIAL blocks may have initiated net\send events whose delay is 0.
-These events are delivered to the corresponding NET\RECEIVE blocks. - 10.
-If fixed step integration is being used, all mechanism BREAKPOINT blocks are called (essentially equivalent to a call to fcurrent()) in order to initialize all assigned variables (conductances and currents) based on the initial STATE and membrane voltage.

-If any variable time step method is active, then those integrators are initialized.
-In this case, if you desire to change any state variable (here "state variable" means variables associated with differential equations, such as gating states, membrane potential, chemical kinetic states, and ion concentrations in accumulation models) after finitialize() is called, you will need to call cvode.re\init() to notify the variable step methods that their copy of the initial states needs to be updated.
-Note that initialization of the differential-algebraic solver IDA consists of two very short (dt = $10^{-6}$ ms) fully implicit time steps in order to ensure the validity of $f(\mathbf{y}^2, \mathbf{y}) = \mathbf{0}$ .

-- 11. Vector recording of variables using the list defined by the cvode.record(&state, vector) statements is initialized.
-This is the only meaningful way at this time to retrieve results from a simulation that uses the local variable time step method, since t values on return from a sequence of fadvance() calls are not monotonic and only a small fraction of states (the states in only one cell) is integrated on a single fadvance() call. - 12.
-Vectors that record a variable (the list defined by Vector.record statements) record the value in Vector.x[0], if t = 0 is a requested time for recording.
+This means that the INITIAL block inside any NET_RECEIVE block that is a target of a NetCon object is called to initialize the states of the NetCon object. - 9.
+The INITIAL blocks may have initiated net_send events whose delay is 0.
+These events are delivered to the corresponding NET_RECEIVE blocks. - 10.
+If fixed step integration is being used, all mechanism BREAKPOINT blocks are called (essentially equivalent to a call to fcurrent()) in order to initialize all assigned variables (conductances and currents) based on the initial STATE and membrane voltage. - If any variable time step method is active, then those integrators are initialized.
+In this case, if you desire to change any state variable (here "state variable" means variables associated with differential equations, such as gating states, membrane potential, chemical kinetic states, or ion concentrations in accumulation models) after finitialize() is called, you must then call cvode.re_init() to notify the variable step methods that their copy of the initial states needs to be updated.
+Note that initialization of the differential algebraic solver IDA consists of two very short (dt = 10^{-6} ms) backward Euler time steps in order to ensure the validity of f(y', y) = 0. - 11.
+Vector recording of variables using the list defined by cvode.record(&state, vector) statements is initialized.
+As discussed in Chapter 7 under The fixed step methods: backward Euler and Crank-Nicholson, cvode.record() is the only good way of keeping the proper association between local step state value and local t. - 12.
+Vectors that record a variable, and are in the list defined by Vector.record() statements, record the value in Vector.x[0], if t=0 is a requested time for recording.

-Default initialization in the standard run library: stdinit() and init()
+Default initialization in the standard run system: stdinit() and init()

-Default initialization for the standard run library takes effect when you enter a new value for v\init into the field editor next to the lnit button, or when you press either the lnit or the lnit & Run, button in the RunControl panel.
-These buttons do not call the init() procedure directly but instead execute a procedure called stdinit() which has the implementation setdt() ensures (by reducing dt, if necessary) that the points plotted fall on time step boundaries, i.e. that $1/(steps\per\msdt)$ is an integer.
-The initPlot() procedure begins each plotted line at t = 0 with the proper y value.
+The standard run system's default initialization takes effect when you enter a new value for $v{\tt init}$ into the field editor next to the RunControl panel's Init button, or when you press either RunControl panel's Init or Init & Run button.
+These buttons do not call the init() procedure directly but instead execute a procedure called stdinit() which has the implementation setdt() ensures (by reducing dt, if necessary) that the points plotted fall on time step boundaries, i.e. that $1/(steps_per_msdt)$ is an integer.
+The initPlot() procedure begins each plotted line at t=0 with the proper y value.